MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/sensitivity-labels.md

 ![Move option on the page for sensitivity label policies](../media/sensitivity-label-policy-priority.png)

 > [!NOTE]
-> When there is a conflict of settings for a user who has multiple policies assigned, the settings from the policy with the highest priority (lowest position) is applied.
+> Remember: When there is a conflict of settings for a user who has multiple policies assigned, the settings from the policy with the highest priority (lowest position) is applied.

-If you use retention labels in addition to sensitivity labels, it's important to remember that priority matters for sensitivity label policies, but not for [retention labels](retention.md#the-principles-of-retention-or-what-takes-precedence).

 ## Sensitivity labels and Azure Information Protection